Ahmed al-Sharaa: Views on Israel and Palestine

-Al-Sharaa has stated that he believes in a commitment to defending the Palestinians, and that his family's displacement from the Golan Heights as well as the Second Intifada in 2000 had a strong impact on his life choices.
-During a speech to HTS fighters in January 2018, he stated "If Allah wills it we will reach not only Damascus, but Jerusalem awaits us as well."
+Al-Sharaa has stated that he believes in a commitment to defending the Palestinians, and that the displacement of his family from the Golan Heights as well as the Second Intifada in 2000 had a strong impact on his life choices.
+During a speech to exhort HTS fighters in January 2018, he declared: "If Allah wills it, we will reach not only Damascus, but Jerusalem awaits us as well."

-In an interview with the Syria TV news channel regarding the ongoing Israeli invasion of Syria, al-Sharaa said that after the fall of the Assad regime, Israel no longer has "any excuses" for attacking Syrian territory.
+In an interview with Syria TV regarding the ongoing Israeli invasion of Syria, al-Sharaa declared that after the fall of the Assad regime, Israel no longer has "any excuses" for attacking Syrian territory.
 He emphasized that diplomacy was the only way to ensure security and cautioned against "ill-considered military adventures".
-Al-Sharaa reportedly told a group of journalists that HTS would continue to uphold the 1974 Disengagement of Forces Agreement that ended the Yom Kippur War between Syria and her allies against Israel.
-In an interview with The New York Times in December 2024, he reaffirmed Syria's commitment to the Agreement.
-He stated, "Israel intended to enter Syria under the pretext of the Iranian presence, and its pretext has now ended."
+In an interview with The New York Times in December 2024, al-Sharaa reaffirmed Syria's commitment to the 1974 Agreement.
+He stated, "Israel entered Syria under the pretext of the Iranian presence, and its pretext has now ended."

 On 14 December 2024, al-Sharaa clarified that his administration was not interested in engaging in a new conflict with Israel, emphasizing that Syria's priority was rebuilding after years of war.
-He noted that the country's deteriorating situation did not permit further hostilities and that maintaining state stability was paramount. al-Sharaa stressed that diplomatic solutions were the only viable path to ensuring security and long-term stability in the region.
+He noted that the country's deteriorating situation did not permit further hostilities and that maintaining state stability was paramount.
+Al-Sharaa stressed that diplomatic solutions were the only viable path to ensuring security and long-term stability in the region.